How powerful questions create purpose in product management

 Using powerful questions to frame the challenge

 What really stood out for me were the opening lines in the video and one passage on the frequently asked questions page (I’ve added these in bold):

-Four years ago we asked ourselves: what if we could create a shopping experience with no lines and no checkout?
+We asked ourselves: what if we could create a shopping experience with no lines and no checkout?